Skip to main content

 2. Explore careers

-Antique dealers buy and sell collectable objects, including ceramics, jewellery, furniture, paintings and books.
+Antique dealers buy, sell and value collectable objects and works of art, including ceramics, jewellery, furniture, paintings and sculptures.

 Average salary (a year)